14/03/2026

 First off, the "Don't Panic" approach.
 Honestly, seeing a few aphids or a bit of powdery mildew isn't the end of the world.
 Pests and diseases are a natural part of gardening, even in a small vertical space.
 The key is to manage them organically, not to eradicate every single bug.
 A healthy ecosystem has both pests and predators.

 Observation is absolutely key.
-Regularly inspecting your vertical garden plants – even for just five minutes daily – is the most effective way to catch pest and disease issues early when they are easiest to manage organically.
+Regularly inspecting your vertical garden plants is the most effective way to catch pest and disease issues early when they are easiest to manage organically.
 Just looking at your plants properly every day is half the battle won.
 Get into the habit of gently lifting leaves, checking the undersides, and feeling the soil moisture.
 Early detection means you can sort out a tiny bit of mildew or a few aphids before it becomes a real faff.

 Water wisely.
 Overwatering is probably one of the biggest mistakes beginners make.
 It leads to soggy soil, which encourages fungal diseases and root rot, especially in vertical systems where drainage can sometimes be tricky.
 On the flip side, underwatering stresses plants, making them weak and attractive to pests.
 For vertical gardens, I'm a big fan of drip irrigation systems or self-watering planters, as they deliver water directly to the roots, exactly where it's needed, without wetting the leaves.